-The individual times series of IV for Jakobshavn and Upernavik provide valuable material for understanding the dynamics of some of the most important and dramatic changes in the ice flow dynamics of the Greenland ice sheet in recent years and may form the basis of efforts in development and validation of ice sheet model dynamics.
-With the expansion encompassing 9 key ice streams (Hagen, Helheim, Jakobshavn, Kangerdlugssuaq, Petermann, Nioghalvfjerdsfjorden, Storstrømmen, Upernavik and Zachariae Isstrøm), the modelling community now has an essential data set to investigate ice flow dynamics.
-The issue of basal conditions and the relation to fast flowing ice streams is a critical point in understanding the ice sheet response to global warming and these high-resolution IV products will be an indispensable tool in research efforts to understand the dynamics of fast flowing ice streams (Aschwanden et al., 2016).

-Maps of ice-sheet wide coverage are extremely useful when dealing with questions of challenges provided by insufficient model resolution versus choice of model dynamics.
-The high resolution IV for outlet glaciers in combination with the grounding line and calving front data sets as well as atmospheric modelling has led Greenland Ice Sheet CCI to new insights, such as work by Rathmann et al (2017, see figure 3.2 below) on the glaciers of the north Greenland ice stream (NEGIS) and Solgaard et al. 2018
+The IV data really comes into its own however when it is used on the scale of individual outlet glaciers.
+For example, the individual times series of IV for Jakobshavn and Upernavik provide valuable material for understanding the dynamics of some of the most important and dramatic changes in the ice flow dynamics of the Greenland ice sheet in recent years and may form the basis of efforts in development and validation of ice sheet model dynamics.
+With the expansion encompassing 9 key ice streams (Hagen, Helheim, Jakobshavn, Kangerlussuaq, Petermann, Nioghalvfjerdsfjorden, Storstrømmen, Upernavik and Zacharias Isstrøm), the modelling community now has an essential data set to investigate ice flow dynamics.
+The issue of basal conditions and the relation to fast flowing ice streams is a critical point in understanding the ice sheet response to global warming and these high-resolution IV products are now proving to be an indispensable tool in research efforts to understand the dynamics of fast flowing ice streams (Aschwanden et al., 2016, Haubner et al., 2018; Winton et al., 2021).
+Another example of the use of high resolution IV for outlet glaciers in combination with the grounding line and calving front data sets as well as atmospheric is work by Rathmann et al (2017, see figure 16 below) that focused on the glaciers of the north east Greenland ice stream (NEGIS).

-Figure 12 (Rathmann et al., 2017) Ice surface velocities (left) for 2016 showing flowlines, and bed/surface topography (right) of Zachariæ gacier (ZA) and 79N (NI) icestreams with2016 grounding lines (dashed white lines) and calving fronts.
+Figure 16 (Rathmann et al., 2017) Ice surface velocities (left) for 2016 showing flowlines, and bed/surface topography (right) of Zachariæ gacier (ZA) and 79N (NI) icestreams with2016 grounding lines (dashed white lines) and calving fronts.
 From Rathmann et al. 2017, this shows the value in combining multiple CCI data sets (grounding lines, calving fronts and ice velocity) with model output, in this case daily modelled SMB from the HIRLAM/HIRHAM model system to elucidate key controls on the glacier system